JoryaZhang/ECON690_Experiment/README.md

 1. Introduction part: explain the rule carefully, highlight.
 (Finish the instrunction structure code alreadly)
 2. Embellish the interface.
 3. Design Result page (Advice, whether to show others' payoff, show cooperation rate etc.)

+### April 4
+To-do:
+1. keep the advice for the 5 rounds in the second phase
+2. change the highlight of intruduction
+3. add some quizzes to test understanding
+4. keep the length of the advice (super similar to each other)
+5. add simple questions to gather demographic information in the end